 Learn How To Become A Fashion Designer

-If you want to become a fashion designer, there are two ways you can do this – one is by taking up the conventional and more practical route of doing a course in fashion designing.
+If you want to become a fashion designer, there are several ways you can do this – one is by taking up the conventional and more practical route of doing a course in fashion designing.
 Or, doing it the not-so-conventional-way without a certificate/diploma or degree and letting your passion take the lead.
 Some might argue that you do not need a degree to become a fashion designer, but you need to understand that it’s not an easy feat to pull off.
 However, considering the passion for the subject, it will be worth it.
-There is no right or wrong way of doing it, neither a fixed formula for success.
+There is no right or wrong way of doing it, nor a fixed formula for success.

 While formal education in fashion designing takes a structured approach, the direct or informal approach will entirely depend on you and the effort, time, energy, etc. that you decide to put into achieving your dream.